paulosabayomi/ThreadsPipe-py/README.md

 print("access_token", tokens)
 ```

-Then this will return the `user_id`, the short and long lived access tokens, then you are ready to start making requests, you can then update the access_token and user_id parameters in ThreadsPipe, to update these parameters simply call the `ThreadsPipe.update_param` the method can update any parameters that can be passed to the `threadspipe.ThreadsPipe` object, example
+Then this will return the `user_id`, the short and long lived access tokens, then you are ready to start making requests, you can then update the access_token and user_id parameters in ThreadsPipe, to update these parameters simply call the `ThreadsPipe.update_param`, the method can update any parameters that can be passed to the `threadspipe.ThreadsPipe` object, example

 ```py
 api.update_param(